 It’s upsetting because left unpaid it can affect their credit scores and ability to borrow for things like a mortgage.

 The reasons behind not planning for taxes vary.

 Some have developed a fear of money and HMRC.
 So much so, that they opt to bury their heads in the sand for as long as they can.

 Others see tax as a bill they shouldn’t have to pay and are determined to ignore it.

 But the reality is we all have to pay tax.

-For those that are employed their tax and national insurance gets deducted before they get paid.
-So it never builds up and they don’t really question how much they are paying.
+For those that are employed their tax and National Insurance gets deducted before they get paid.
+As a result, it never builds up and they don’t really question how much they are paying.

-But for those that are self-employed, every time they get paid that money includes tax and, if not separated out, it can get accidentally spent.
+But for those that are self-employed, every time they get paid that money includes tax.
+Therefore, if not separated out, it can get accidentally spent.
 Or give a false sense of security that the business account has more money that it actually does.